Nikhil-Karnam/causal_inference_ihdp/README.md

+an implementation and evaluation of two CATE estimators — dragonnet (a multi-task neural network, PyTorch) and an x-learner with cross-fitting (scikit-learn) — benchmarked on the semi-synthetic ihdp dataset. targeted regularization reduced dragonnet's PEHE by 10.5% over the base model, and both models beat a naive baseline. treatment effect heterogeneity was analyzed using the BLP / GATES / CLAN framework from Chernozhukov et al., pooled across 100 replications using monte varlo approximation and wilcoxon signed-rank test.

-### this readme contains my intuitive understanding and derivation of techniques i used in this project. not everything is written up, i'm still working on it!
+### below is my completely intuitive understanding and derivation of the techniques i used in this project (still a work in progress)

-in causal inference treatment effect is defined an individual's potential outcome when treated ($Y_1$) - the potential outcome when untreated ($Y_0$).
+in causal inference, treatment effect is defined an individual's potential outcome when treated ($Y_1$) - the potential outcome when untreated ($Y_0$).
 ATE (average treatment effect) is $Y_1 - Y_0$ averaged across everyone. and CATE (conditional average treatment effect) is averaged across people who non negotiably share a certain trait or exact set of traits $Z$. "for people exactly like this, what is the average $Y_1 - Y_0$." the proper cate procedure really is about averaging within the defined group, but models don't do this, they estimate it by fitting a function of $Z$.

 ## best linear predictor (blp)